mtorres253/mtorres253.github.io/chapt-13/index.md

 - Know when you are experiencing stress and anxiety
 - Recognize what is and isn’t in your control and chose appropriate coping strategies
 -	Make an effort to be more present and fully experience the positive
-- Remember to take stock of what you have.
+- Remember to take stock of what you have
 - Take time to fully explore options when making decisions
 - Recognize unhelpful thought loops and challenge them
 - Change your experience by reframing whenever possible